 #$URL:http://localhost:8080/datahub-webapp/v1/core-publications/2045/Company.txt?targetName=HybrisCore&locale=&fields=b2bUnitName,description,active,uid,isBuyer,locName&lastProcessedId=0&pageSize=1000

-The Commerce Data Hub sends data to SAP Commerce using the following process: SAP Commerce Data Hub sends a sort of message “there are data” along with the structure of this data, and SAP Commerce requests these data asynchronously to build a valid Impex.
 From my perspective, the approach is controversial and not reliable.
-For example, Data Hub can be overloaded, and after the configurable number of attempts (three by default), SAP Commerce will stop trying to request the data.
-Such situation is hard to detect because Data Hub will mark data replication as successful which is not so in fact.
-The only monitoring console is available on the Data Hub side and it is not enough for complex cases.
-The documentation is generally good, but many aspects like mentioned one are still underdocumented.
+For example, Data Hub can be overloaded, and after the configurable number of attempts, three by default, SAP Commerce will stop trying to request the data.
+Such a situation is hard to detect because Data Hub will mark data replication as successful, which it is not in fact.
+The only monitoring console is available on the Data Hub side, and it is not enough for complex cases.

 Integration Scenarios Covered in This Article